abdibrokhim/ascon-stm32-asm-opt/final-report/FINAL_REPORT.md

 In our first experiment, we examined a fundamental sorting algorithm—bubble sort—as a baseline case study due to its simplicity and ease of analysis.
 We implemented the algorithm in both high-level C and low-level assembly language, highlighting practical benefits and trade-offs between manual and compiler-assisted optimization.
 Then we compared metrics such as execution time and memory footprint, providing insights into the overhead introduced by high-level programming languages and demonstrating the potential performance gains achievable through assembly-level fine-tuning.

-2. ASCON AEAD (C & Inline Assembly)
+2. ASCON AEAD128 (C & Inline Assembly)

 Our second experiment focused on cryptographic optimization, specifically exploring ASCON, a lightweight authenticated encryption algorithm endorsed by NIST for IoT security applications.
-Given ASCON's critical role in ensuring data security in low-resource environments, we optimized it to balance robust security and performance constraints.
+[9, 10] Given ASCON's critical role in ensuring data security in low-resource environments, we optimized it to balance robust security and performance constraints.
 Then we employed inline assembly techniques, pipeline optimizations, and efficient memory access patterns.
 We analyzed performance metrics like execution time and code size reduction, our results demonstrated clear practical improvements.

 3. GOST 28147-89 (C & Inline Assembly)

 In the third experiment, we optimized GOST 28147-89, a legacy cryptographic standard characterized by significantly different structural complexity compared to modern lightweight algorithms.
-The algorithm’s distinct S-box structures and extensive computational requirements provided a unique perspective on optimization challenges.
+[11] The algorithm’s distinct S-box structures and extensive computational requirements provided a unique perspective on optimization challenges.
 We adopted various optimization strategies, including algorithmic restructuring, inline assembly implementation, and memory optimization through precomputed substitution tables.
 Then we evaluated metrics such as runtime performance gains, memory footprint, and the balance between computational complexity and algorithmic efficiency.
 Our results demonstrated significant performance improvements, validating the effectiveness of targeted optimizations in complex cryptographic contexts.

 Through these experiments, our research provides comprehensive insight into effective optimization strategies, clearly illustrating how strategic code and compiler-level optimizations can significantly enhance performance and efficiency in embedded systems based on ARM microcontrollers.